Top 10 Keywords keywords are the most popular search terms relative to the other keyword suggestions found.

 To sum it all up...

 Use seed keywords with two or more words and you'll find plenty of niche keywords and long tail keywords.

 The auto complete services of Amazon.
 Bing, eBay, Etsy, Google, Walmart, YouTube do not provide search volume information for keyword suggestions.

 And since our keyword tools leverage these auto complete services we do not offer search volume as it would be misleading and, in most cases, completely inaccurate.

-Instead, we use keyword rank and Top 10 as keyword popularity indicators.
-The higher the keyword rank, the more popular that keyword is relative to the other keyword suggestions.
+Instead, we use keyword score and Top 10 as keyword popularity indicators.
+The higher the keyword score, the more popular that keyword is relative to the other keyword suggestions.
 And Top 10 keywords are simply that, the top 10 keyword suggestions for a given seed phrase.

 That said, you can use keyword and Top 10 to determine which keywords to use for SEO.

 Most of these other keyword tools are showing search volume data from Google that is publicly available to anyone using Google’s AdWords advertising tool Keyword Planner.
 While this information may be helpful when targeting Google search, it should be pointed out that is only applies to Google’s network of services.

 Be very suspicious of keyword tools that offer search volume data for other services like Amazon, eBay, and Etsy as this information is not publicly available and is only obtained if an advertising campaign is ran for a given keyword using the highest bid for an entire month.

 When no keyword suggestions are found, this typically means that the search phrase is simply too long and contains too many words resulting in a very narrow search topic.
 It is always best to try searching with one or two words first and see what comes back.